ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-pivoting/index.md

 enterprise: true
 ---

-In this section we add Server-Side Pivoting to create an example with the ability to 'Slice and Dice' data using the Server-Side Row model.
+In this section we add Server-Side Pivoting to create an example with the ability to 'Slice and Dice' data using the Server-Side Row Model (SSRM).

 ## Enabling Pivoting

 To pivot on a column `pivot=true` should be set on the column definition.
 Additionally the grid needs to be in pivot mode which is set through the grid option `pivotMode=true`.

 In the snippet below a pivot is defined on the 'year' column and pivot mode is enabled: